 I will work hard to ensure that social services remain for those truly in need and help create sustainable individuals and communities.
 (Read More)

-We must stop allowing our children to be sent to adult prisons.
+Children do not belong in adult prisons.
 Additionally, we must put an end to the capitalization of mass incarceration.
 It starts with a close look at the level of offenses and sentences.
 The entire cash bail system needs overhauling.
 Our present offenders need more rehabilitation and protection from cruel and unusual punishment.
-Ex-offenders must be protected from offender discrimination and voting rights must be considered.
+Ex-offenders and offenders must be protected from offender discrimination and voting rights must be re-established.

-I will work hard with the President and Congress to ensure that this legislation remains for as long as possible while we explore new options and ways and means to secure a more affordable retirement for everyone.
+I will work hard with the President and Congress to ensure that this legislation remains for as long as possible while we explore new options for retirement for Americans that want it.
 (Read More)

-This is the real crisis.
 Sexually transmitted diseases continue to rise due to drug use, poverty, unstable housing, and reduced access to sex education.
-Each year nearly 20 million more people are infected with some type of STD in the U.S. With the advice of experts in the field this epidemic should be targeted and greatly reduced through the development of medicines and new systems of monitoring.
+Each year, nearly 20 million more people are infected with some type of STD in the U.S. With the advice of experts in the field this epidemic should be targeted and greatly reduced through the development of medicines and new systems of monitoring.

 Student loan debt includes nearly $1.5+ trillion dollars borrowed from over 43 million Americans.
-Cancelling this debt means someone else picking up the tab: (US) taxpayers.
-This is not the answer.
-Let's start by creating legislation that brings special attention to this type of debt by making it special from all others.
+Canceling this debt could mean someone else picking up the tab: (US) taxpayers, so let's find a way to make sure that doesn't happen.
+Let's also ensure that we create legislation that brings special attention to this type of debt by making it special from all others.
 Let’s change the law allowing students to discharge this type of debt in bankruptcy, expand the Public Service Loan Forgiveness Program, and get colleges and universities in on bearing some of the risk when students default on their loans or can’t find a job that aligns with their field of study.
 (Read More)

 Everyone wants the benefits of paying taxes without paying them.
-The bottom line is this: If you want a better life you must pay your taxes!
-I believe in a proportional tax system with exemptions for low-income families and qualifying credits for those who may qualify.
+The bottom line is this: If you want a better life, you must pay your taxes!
+I believe in a proportional tax system with exemptions for low-income families and qualifying credits for those who qualify.

 It is equally as important to protect ourselves from both international and domestic terrorism.
 We eliminate one terrorist leader only for them to be replaced by a greater one.
 Creating a martyr is not my idea of victory.
 We must do more.
 To that end, we must not only rid these groups of their terrorist leaders but we must prevent the rise of new ones.
 We do that by preventing the spread of their message, eliminating their resources as much as possible and developing new, strategic ways of stopping them from acquiring followers.